 For starters, it is important to design processes that ensure product quality, safety and efficacy.
 Today’s software systems can help validate pharmaceutical manufacturing and steer the most appropriate design of processes in the right way.
 Such systems can deliver clear documentation, provide version control for the multitude of systems in use and backup to ensure all risks are mitigated.

-In highly regulated industries like pharmaceutical, the four eyes principle is a requirement that mandates two individuals approve some action before it can be taken and another key procedure the validation system should ensure occurs..
+In highly regulated industries like pharmaceuticals, the four-eyes principle is a requirement that mandates two individuals approve some action before it can be taken and another key procedure the validation system should ensure occurs.
 It is also important that the validation software can integrate seamlessly with a full range of automation devices and equipment commonly in use by pharmaceutical manufacturers.